TinyCircuits/Thumby-Website/docs/Code-Editor/Get-Started.md

 This tutorial will show you how to build a basic project, emulate it, and upload it to your Thumby using our online Code Editor!

 Any code written in the Code Editor is saved to your local web storage, so refreshing or closing the Code Editor webpage won't erase your saved work.
-Use Ctrl+S to save your programs in the Code Editor.
+Use Ctrl+S (or Command+S) to save your programs in the Code Editor.
 These are the only ways you can lose your progress (*avoid doing these!*):

 * Hard resetting the page: Utilities -> Hard Reset Page (the Code Editor will warn you not to do this)
 * Clearing your local storage: F12 -> Application -> Local Storage -> Clear
 * Exiting the browser tab with code in it without saving (the Code Editor will warn you if you have not saved your most recent edits to Thumby)

-*NOTE: The Thumby Code Editor and accompanying tutorials will update as more features are added and as we grow our software support for Thumby during [**Kickstarter fulfillment**](https://www.kickstarter.com/projects/kenburns/thumby-the-tiny-playable-keychain/ "Thumby Kickstarter Page").
-If you are interested in hearing software updates as they happen, [**consider joining our Discord**.](https://discord.gg/vzf3wQXVvm "TinyCircuits Discord Invite Link") Thank you for your patience and support!*
+*NOTE: The Thumby Code Editor and accompanying tutorials will update as more features are added and as we grow our software support for Thumby.
+If you are interested in hearing software updates as they happen, [**consider joining our Discord**.](https://discord.gg/vzf3wQXVvm "TinyCircuits Discord Invite Link") Thank you for your support!*

-*Tutorial Last updated: March 7th, 2022*
+*Tutorial Last updated: February 17th, 2023*

 ---